 When added to a free pricing batch, a DID number becomes free of charge.
-This means that no charges apply to either a customer or a reseller when a DID number from a free pricing batch is assigned to them (e.g. DID number 16045552879 has a \$10 activation cost associated with it and is assigned to the free pricing batch.
+This means that no charges apply to a customer when a DID number from a free pricing batch is assigned to them (e.g. DID number 16045552879 has a \$10 activation cost associated with it and is assigned to the free pricing batch.
 Customer John Doe signs up for the EasyCall product and is provided with the number 16045552879.
 He is charged nothing for the DID number activation yet the administrator now owes \$10 to the DID provider).